-Consolidated and Company's Financial Statements, Consolidated Annual Report and Independent Auditor's Report
+Consolidated and Company's Financial Statements, Consolidated Annual Report and Independent Auditor's Report for the year ended 31 December 2014

 APB APRANGA Company's code 121933274, Kirtimu 51, Vilnius

 TABLE OF CONTENTS

 Translation note:

 This version of the accompanying documents is a translation from the original, which was prepared in Lithuanian language.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of the accompanying documents takes precedence over this translation.